 Many of life’s lessons are learnt through sport.
 Coping with success and failure, the value of training, being part of a team, fair-play, pushing oneself to the limit and self-discipline are some important examples.
 To learn these lessons, sport needs to be competitive, coached and organised.
-It is envisaged that sport offered at Kitsong will include Soccer, Netball, Basketball, Athletics, Hockey, Action Cricket and Cycling.
+It is envisaged that sport offered at Kitsong will include Soccer, Netball, Basketball, Athletics.

 The performing arts are the soul of a school so every school needs a stage.
 Despite the emphasis on Science and Technology, Kitsong had a stage before it had a science laboratory or computer room.
 Music will always have a place in school assemblies and in the classroom.
-It is envisaged that Cultural activities will include Choir, Music Band, Inter-house Drama, Chess and similar activities.
+It is envisaged that Cultural activities will include Choir, Drama, Chess, Debating, Film making and similar activities.

 Service is an integral part of education.
 The opportunity to serve inspires teenagers.
 Kitsong will provide opportunities for learners to serve their own communities and communities beyond and will give annual awards to those who show tenacity in taking these opportunities.

 The pastoral care system at Kitsong will be organised in houses and tutor-groups.
 Opportunities for learners to exercise leadership will be integral to these structures.
 To prepare them for this important task, the curriculum of leadership education will start in Grade 8 and will include theory and practical tasks.